 A: Spirulina is a blue-green spiral-formed alga, which thrives in warm alkaline waters.
-Through the natural process of photosynthesis, Spirulina contains all 8 essential amino acids, organic iron, vitamin B-12 and B-complex, beta carotene, antioxidants, chlorophyll and a high concentration of all-vegetable protein (approx. 60%).
-Spirulina is called a super food and it makes a great whole food alternative to isolated vitamin and minerals.
+Through the natural process of photosynthesis, Spirulina has all 8 essential amino acids, organic iron, vitamin B-12 and B-complex, beta-carotene, antioxidants, chlorophyll and a high concentration of all-vegetable protein (approx. 60%).
+Spirulina is called a superfood, and it makes a great whole food alternative to isolated vitamin and minerals.

 A: In the last 50 years, scientists around the world in the USA, Taiwan, Europe, Japan, Russia, and China – have established the effectiveness of Spirulina for human and animal health.
 Hundreds of published scientific studies revealed how Spirulina and its unique phytonutrients boost the immune system and improve health.

 A: Scientific discoveries show that Spirulina benefits five of the following most important health issues:

 A: Many people are taking dietary supplements to support a healthy heart and lower cholesterol.
 Scientists have confirmed this too.
 Some nutrition studies in Japan, Argentina, Mexico, and India found taking Spirulina had the same cholesterol-lowering benefits and an improvement in heart artery function for lower blood pressure.
 Published scientific studies in Japan and India showed that a regular in the taking of several grams of Spirulina can lower cholesterol.
 These studies suggest that Spirulina can cut serum LDL (Low-Density Lipoproteins – the bad cholesterol) and raise HDL (High-Density Lipoproteins – the good cholesterol) Human studies in Germany and India found a weight reduction effect along with cholesterol reduction.
 All these studies show Spirulina is a useful supplement for cardiovascular health and for lowering cholesterol